Skip to main content

 Global hydrogen production currently sits at roughly 95 million tonnes annually, with the overwhelming majority (over 95%) produced from natural gas (grey hydrogen) or coal (brown hydrogen).
 Green hydrogen — produced via water electrolysis powered by renewable electricity — accounts for less than 1% of total output.

 The green hydrogen buildout that governments and corporations announced with fanfare in 2021-2023 has hit a wall of economic reality.
-Project final investment decisions (FIDs) have been repeatedly delayed.
+Project final research decisions (FIDs) have been repeatedly delayed.
 The IEA’s latest tracking report shows that only about 4% of announced green hydrogen capacity has reached FID stage, and actual operational green hydrogen capacity remains a fraction of what was projected.

 Why the Delays